RMV Safety

 Vehicle Inspections

 The Massachusetts Vehicle Check program is the vehicle emissions testing and safety inspection program for the Commonwealth.
 All vehicles driven on Massachusetts roads must pass a yearly safety inspection and newly purchased vehicles must be inspected within seven days of registration.
-Vehicle inspection data is collected by the APPLUS system of record.
+Vehicle inspection data is collected by the OPUS system of record.

 Percent of failed vehicle inspections due to safety

-For passenger vehicles, fourteen key components of a vehicle are evaluated during the safety inspection.
+For passenger vehicles, 14 key components of a vehicle are evaluated during the safety inspection.
 A vehicle may fail its safety inspection due to a faulty taillight, cracked windshield, defective suspension component, or any other defect.
 A vehicle that fails its safety inspection must be repaired immediately and be re-inspected within 60 days.

 Overdue Vehicle Safety Inspections